 But don’t lose hope.
 There are options out there to cover your health care until you’re back on your feet!

-Health Care Options for the Unemployed
+Health Care Options for the Unemployed During COVID-19 (Coronavirus)

-Health Care If You’ve Just Lost Your Job
+Health Care if You’ve Just Lost Your Job

 - Government health insurance marketplace